FeatureBaseDB/www/content/blog/processing-genomes.md

 With hundreds of genomes imported into this index, we were finally able to run some queries.
 Comparing two genomes, as in query #1 above, takes about 150 milliseconds.
 Query #2, identifying the most similar genomes to a given one, across the entire index, completes in just seconds.
 The best part?
 This scales to a large number of rows, allowing much faster queries across many more genomes.

 The work is ongoing, and you can follow new developments in the import process in the [PDK repo](https://github.com/pilosa/pdk/tree/genome/usecase/genome).
+If you are conducting genomics research that you'd like to discuss with our team, please don't hesitate to reach out to [info@pilosa.com](mailto:info@pilosa.com).
+We're excited to continue making advancements in this space!

 ----